Hurricane Floyd

-Hurricane Floyd was a very powerful Cape Verde hurricane which struck the Bahamas and the East Coast of the United States.
+Hurricane Floyd was a very powerful and large tropical cyclone which struck the Bahamas and the East Coast of the United States.
 It was the sixth named storm, fourth hurricane, and third major hurricane in the 1999 Atlantic hurricane season.
 Floyd triggered the fourth largest evacuation in US history (behind Hurricane Irma, Hurricane Gustav, and Hurricane Rita) when 2.6 million coastal residents of five states were ordered from their homes as it approached.
-The hurricane formed off the coast of Africa and lasted from September 7 to 19, becoming extratropical after September 17, and peaked in strength as a very strong Category 4 hurricane—just 2 mph short of the highest possible rating on the Saffir–Simpson Hurricane Scale.
+The hurricane formed off the coast of Africa and lasted from September 7 to 19, becoming extratropical after September 17, and peaked in strength as a very strong Category 4 hurricane.
 It was among the largest Atlantic hurricanes of its strength ever recorded, in terms of gale-force diameter.

 Floyd was once forecast to strike Florida, but turned away.
 Instead, Floyd struck the Bahamas at peak strength, causing heavy damage.
 It then moved parallel to the East Coast of the United States, causing massive evacuations and costly preparations from Florida through the Mid-Atlantic states.
 The storm weakened significantly, however, before striking the Cape Fear region, North Carolina as a very strong Category 2 hurricane, and caused further damage as it traveled up the Mid-Atlantic region and into New England.

 The hurricane produced torrential rainfall in Eastern North Carolina, adding more rain to an area already hit by Hurricane Dennis just weeks earlier.
 The rains caused widespread flooding over a period of several weeks; nearly every river basin in the eastern part of the state exceeded 500-year flood levels.
 In total, Floyd was responsible for 85 fatalities and $6.5 billion (1999 USD) in damage.
 Due to the destruction, the World Meteorological Organization retired the name Floyd and replaced it with Franklin.